viaacode/sip-specification/usecases/2d-artwork.md

 This case relies on the 2D profile because:

 - there is one IE and multiple representations;
-- the painting can be described using a combination of DCTERMS and a Schema.org;
+- the painting can be described using a combination of the [DCTERMS](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) and [Schema](schema.org/) metadata models;

 ## Directory structure